 Health Plan Accreditation

-NCQA Health Plan Accreditation is built on two decades of experience.
-Our commitment to comprehensive research and dedication to quality has helped improve the managed care experience for health plans, patients, care providers and employers.
-Recognizing hundreds of plans that cover more than 107 million Americans, NCQA is the most widely-recognized accreditation program in the United States.
+NCQA's Health Plan Accreditation is built on more than two decades of experience.
+Our commitment to comprehensive research and dedication to quality has helped improve the managed care experience for health plans, patients, physicians and employers.
+Recognizing hundreds of plans that cover more than 136 million people (43 percent of the U.S. population), NCQA is the most widely-recognized accreditation program in the United States.
 Our experience and prominence have allowed us to build flexible, yet rigorous standards that apply to all types of health plans, including HMOs, PPOs and POS plans.

-Health Plan (HP) Accreditation for Plans Participating In Health Insurance Exchange Marketplaces
+Health Plan (HP) Accreditation for Plans Participating In Health Insurance Exchange Marketplace

-The Department of Health and Human Services (HHS) nominated NCQA as an accrediting entity for Qualified Health Plan issuers participating in the Health Insurance Exchange Marketplaces.
+The Department of Health and Human Services (HHS) selected NCQA as an accrediting entity for Qualified Health Plan issuers participating in the Health Insurance Exchange Marketplace.
 NCQA’s Health Plan Accreditation (HPA) contains all the key elements the law requires.
-Learn More.
+Learn More

-Revised standards and point allocations create three accreditation evaluation options (interim, first, renewal) and comprise a “glide path”—flexible opportunities for reaching accreditation, regardless of a plan’s longevity or experience with quality reporting.
+There are three accreditation evaluation options (interim, first, renewal) that create a “glide path”—flexible opportunities for reaching accreditation, regardless of a plan’s longevity or experience with quality reporting.